Neural canonical transformations for vibrational spectra of molecules

-where the gradient and laplacian of the wavefunction, crucial for measuring the kinetic energy, can be computed efficiently through automatic differentiation.
+where we take logarithms of the wavefunctions to avoid the numerical problem in computing, the details are presented in Appendix \ref{sec:localenergy}.
+The gradient and laplacian of the logarithm wavefunction, crucial for measuring the kinetic energy, can be computed efficiently through automatic differentiation.
 This technique, supported by popular computational packages such as JAX~\cite{jax2018github} and PyTorch~\cite{paszke2019pytorch}, offers significant advantages in terms of speed and accuracy over traditional numerical differentiation methods.
-Furthermore, our method exhibits linear computational complexity $\mathcal{O}(M)$ dependent on the number of state samplings, as demonstrated by Eq. (\ref{Eq:lossfunction}).
+Furthermore, this method exhibits linear computational complexity $\mathcal{O}(M)$ dependent on the number of state samplings, as demonstrated by Eq. (\ref{Eq:lossfunction}).

+Crucially, our approach eliminates the reliance on the specific form of the PES, which can be represented in various forms, including series expansions, neural networks, or even DFT programs. \marked{This flexibility sets the approach apart from other methods such as VSCF and VCI, as well as some tensor-based methods like RRBPM and LOBPCG, which usually require the PES to be defined as a sum of products to avoid expensive numerical integrals.
+Recent advances in machine learning have led to the creation of PES through neural networks~\cite{lu2022fast,alvertis2023phonon}, providing more options for PES construction.
+Hence, the neural canonical transformation provides enhanced flexibility in selecting PES, thereby ensuring broader applicability in modeling complex vibrational systems.}

 In the training procedure, the optimization of parameters is essential through the gradient of the loss function, which can be derived from Eq. (\ref{Eq:lossfunction}) and Eq. (\ref{Eq:localenergy}).
 It is also referred in the Refs.~\cite{xie2022abinitio,xie2023mstar}: